dinesh-ax/axway-open-docs/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_docker.md

 Do you have changed the list of available Elasticsearch Nodes via the parameter: ELASTICSEARCH_HOSTS.
 For example from a single-node to a multi-node cluster, then it is strongly recommended to restart the corresponding clients (Kibana, Filebeat, Logstash, API-Builder).
 Via docker-compose, so that the containers are created with the new ELASTICSEARCH_HOSTS parameter.
 This ensures that clients can use the available Elasticsearch nodes for a fail-over in case of a node downtime.

+## Configure cluster UUID

+This step is optional, but it is required to monitor your Filebeat instances as part of the stack monitoring.

+To obtain the Cluster UUID, open the following in your browser, <https://elasticsearch1:9200/>.

+If you have already activated authentication, you can use the elastic user here.

+You can also configure the following parameters to make you Filebeat instances unique:

+* `GATEWAY_NAME`
+* `GATEWAY_REGION`

+You must restart the Filebeat service to activate these changes.

 ## Configure API Manager

-Before a document is send to Elasticsearch, additional information for the processed API is requested by Logstash from the API Manager through an API lookup.
+Before a document is sent to Elasticsearch, additional information for the processed API is requested by Logstash from the API Manager through an API lookup.
 This lookup is handled by the API-Builder and performed against the configured API-Manager.
 By default the configured Admin Node Manager host is also used for the API-Manager or the configured API-Manager URL:

 ```none